A safety lanyard can save lives on the water, especially when boating alone.

 How to wear your safety lanyard

-For skippers with tiller steered boats or personal water craft it is easier and more comfortable to apply the safety lanyard around the wrist.
+For skippers with tiller steered boats or personal water craft it may be easier and more comfortable to wear the safety lanyard around your wrist.

 - When attached it doesn’t interfere with the steering or gear controls